-KRS 117.
-187: Training by State Board of Elections regarding election laws for the state and county officials
+KRS 117.187(2): Training by County Board of Elections

-Training provided by the county board of elections shall include but not limited to the following:
+Training provided by the County Board of Elections shall include but not limited to the following:

-- Operations of the voting equipment, and voting system as applicable (ADA Accessible Machines, Print on Demand Ballot Printers, Scanners, and E-Poll Books);
+- Operations of the voting equipment, and voting system as applicable (ADA Accessible Machines, Print on Demand Ballot Printers, Scanners, and E-poll Books);

 - Posting of necessary signs and notices at the polling place;

 - Voter assistance;

-- Maintaining precinct rosters (E-Poll Books, Supplemental, and Emergency Paper Backup (optional)
+- Maintaining precinct rosters (E-poll Books, Supplemental, and Emergency Paper Backup (optional))

 - · Confirmation of voter's identity;

 - Challenge of a voter;

 - Completing changes of address or name at the polling place;

-- Qualifications for voting in a Primary (Election Specific)
+- Qualifications for voting in a Primary (Election Specific);

 - Electioneering and exit polling;

 - Write-in voting procedures;

 - Persons who may be in the voting room;

 - Election violations and penalties;

 - Assistance which may be provided by law enforcement officers;

 - Election reports;

 - Disability awareness;

-- · Provisional voting and provisional absentee voting;
+- Provisional voting and provisional absentee voting;

 - Election emergency contingency plan;

 - Elections, voting equipment, and voting systems security plan;

 - Proof of Identification; and

 - Information concerning the secure online portal to request a mail-in absentee ballot.

-Election officers, including alternates, and certified challengers shall attend the training session
+Election Officers, including alternates, and certified challengers MUST attend a training session.

-The County Attorney or their designee may attend the training session for election officers to assist in explaining the duties and penalties for failure to perform.
+The County Attorney or their designee may attend a training session for Election Officers to assist in explaining the duties and penalties for any failure to perform them.